Swewi/Mildew-detection-cherries/README.md

 ![Screenshot of false report image](readme_images/healthy_wrong.png)

-* **Bug Description:** The above image, despite looking healthy was predicted infected.
+* **Issue:** The above image, despite looking healthy was predicted infected.
+* **Potential Causes:**
-* **Bug:** The sun shinning on the image has increased the saturation of pixels resulting in greater amounts of light/white pixels wrongly interpreted as powdery mildew infection.
-The background and foreground has very little contrast as a result the model could have struggled to differentiate the leaf shape correctly.
+  * The sun shining on the image has increased the saturation of pixels, resulting in greater amounts of light/white pixels being wrongly interpreted as powdery mildew infection.
+  * The background and foreground have very little contrast; as a result, the model could have struggled to differentiate the leaf shape correctly.
 * **Potential Fix:** The model needs further tuning on a more diverse set of data.

 ### Testing